Differentially Private Methods for Compositional Data: Introduction

 \subsection{Main contributions}

-Our contributions in this article can be summarized as follows: \begin{itemize} \item We propose frequentist and Bayesian methods for analyzing compositional data under differential privacy that are based on the Dirichlet distribution.
-Our methods rely on censored sufficient statistics. \item We study the effects of censoring the sufficient statistic.
-In addition, we propose a differentially private approach to select the censoring threshold. \item We discuss how to set prior distributions adequately.
-This is important because vague priors tend to perform poorly in this context. \item We describe algorithms for implementing the Bayesian approaches based on Markov Chain Monte Carlo, scalable strategies based on data-splitting, Approximate Bayesian Computation, and an asymptotic approximation proposed in \cite{bernstein2018differentially}. \item We make recommendations regarding which methods users can use depending on their modeling preferences and computational resources. \end{itemize}
+Our primary contributions are as follows: \begin{itemize} \item We propose Bayesian and frequentist methods for analyzing compositional data under DP constraints.
+The methods are based on the Dirichlet distribution.
+DP is achieved through censoring and perturbing sufficient statistics. \item We propose a DP approach to select the censoring threshold.
+This approach is guaranteed to select the threshold we would choose without DP constraints as the sample size grows. \item We describe how to set prior distributions appropriately.
+This is important because vague priors tend to perform poorly in this context. \item We describe and compare algorithms for implementing the Bayesian methods.
+We consider algorithms based on Markov Chain Monte Carlo, scalable strategies based on data-splitting, Approximate Bayesian Computation algorithms, and an asymptotic approximation proposed in \cite{bernstein2018differentially}. \item We provide recommendations for implementing these methods, taking into account modeling preferences and computational resources. \end{itemize}